Arizona Heatwave

-The Arizona Heatwave were an American women's soccer team, founded in 2003, which played in the USL W-League for three years, until 2005, when they left the league and the franchise was terminated.
+The Arizona Heatwave were an American women's soccer team founded in 2003, which played in the USL W-League for three years until 2005, when they left the league and the franchise was terminated.

 The Heatwave played their home games in the stadium at Sandra Day O'Connor High School in the city of Glendale, Arizona.

-The team's colors were green and white.
+Colors and crest

+The team was affiliated with Arizona Futbol Club and shared its crest, which were the letters AZ over crossed hammers on a blue and green heater shield.
+The team's colors were green, blue, and white.